Ivanka Trump Exit Strategy Rumors: A Second Scenario Leaks Over How She’d Return To New York

 The Times report continued that since Steve Bannon’s departure in August as White House chief strategist, Ivanka and Jared are “likelier to stay for the foreseeable future.”

-As for the rumors about Ivanka Trump and Jared Kushner assessing their situation every six months over whether return to New York, Kushner said in a Washington Times report on Saturday that they aren’t planning to “pull up stakes” and will stay in Washington.
+As for the rumors about Ivanka Trump and Jared Kushner assessing their situation every six months over whether they would return to New York, Kushner said in a Washington Times report on Saturday that they aren’t planning to “pull up stakes” and will stay in Washington.
 In fact, Ivanka mentioned looking for a new house in the area, with Jared calling that a “good sign.”

 [Featured Image by Chip Somodevilla/Getty Images]